owlchester/kanka-docs/docs/source/marketplace/marketplace.md

 ### Theme fields

-A theme will simply have a field to write your theme's CSS.
-This field is powered by CodeMirror for formatting.
+A theme will simply have two fields to write your theme's CSS.
+The first field is for the general CSS rules.
+The second one is for any optional font `@import` rules.
+Due to the way CSS font works, their import rules need to be included before any styling rules.
+When rendering a campaign, all the theme font rules are merged together before the various theme styles.

+Both of these fields are powered by CodeMirror for formatting.

 ### Character sheet fields